 ← Back to home

-Best Buy Checkout Redesign
+Best Buy checkout redesign

 Led the creation and execution of a research-backed roadmap to reduce customer friction and increase conversion in Best Buy's cart and checkout.
 Delivered measurable conversion gains and improved customer sentiment, influencing future e-commerce strategy.